top of page

 Wild Life Ranch

-The Wild Life Ranch Homeschool Co-Op is a neuro-inclusive, self-directed learning community for kids ages 5–15 and their families.
+The Wild Life Ranch Community is a neuro-inclusive, PDA affirming community for kids, tweens, teens, and young adults ages 6–21 and their families.

-Homeschool co-ops aren’t always inclusive either.
-They are often built on the unpaid labor of moms who are giving everything for their kids.
-They are usually once a week and families are left piecing together multiple programs across the week driving to different locations, and trying to build relationships with new kids and parents at every one.
 They often lack understanding of neurodivergent needs, clear leadership, small group sizes, large spaces with room for alone time and breaks, and just the right balance of autonomy and invitations to engage.
-The parents often don’t get a break and are expected to just keep giving and supporting without rest or time to work to have an income or just rest.
+Parents often don’t get a break and are expected to just keep giving and supporting without rest.

 Here, learning is: